-Whiskey preferences can greatly vary from person to person.
-In order to find the combination of Irish coffee ingredients that are best suited to you, some trial and error is necessary to find the perfect whiskey brand and amount that you like in your drink.
-We're not complaining about the taste testing, though.
+Whiskey preferences can vary from person to person.
+In order to find the combination of Irish coffee ingredients that best suit you, some trial and error is necessary.
+You won’t hear us complaining about that.

 What better way to honor Irish coffee than by making a trip to Ireland.
-Indulge in some whiskey and coffee while gazing at the gorgeous countryside.
-We promise not to judge if some pints of Guinness accompany your Irish coffee.
+Indulge in some whiskey and coffee while gazing over the picturesque countryside.
+Maybe a couple of pints of Guinness could accompany your Irish coffee.
+Just a thought.

 Why We Love National Irish Coffee Day

-Sure, there's something extremely satisfying about sipping a hot Irish coffee during the cold and frigid winter months, but it's also a great drink during the warmer months as well.
-We don't know about you, but we drink coffee throughout the year — the addition of whiskey, sugar, and whipped cream are certainly welcome too.
+Sure, there's something extremely satisfying about sipping a hot Irish coffee during the cold winter months, but it's also a great tipple during the warmer months too.
+We don't know about you, but we drink coffee throughout the year — the addition of whiskey, sugar, and whipped cream are welcome, what’s not to like?

 There are some cocktails out there that seem to have a never-ending recipe list and/or way too many steps.
 Not Irish coffee, though.
-Almost anyone can make this yummy, warm drink.
+Almost anyone can make it.
 Just pour some whiskey into a mug with coffee, spoon in a little bit of sugar, and top it all off with a hefty dollop of whipped cream.